janpetzold/myday/index.md

 Effective Date: 10th of April 2024

 MydayGPT ("we", "us", or "our") offers a service for generating ICS calendar entries ("Service").
-We are committed to protecting your privacy and managing your personal information transparently.
+We are committed to protecting your privacy and handling your data with transparency and care.
 This Privacy Policy explains our practices regarding the collection, use, protection, and disclosure of your information through the Service.

-Information We Collect
+### Information We Collect

 To facilitate our Service, we collect the following types of information:

-Contact Information: We collect your email address to send you the generated calendar entries.
+- Contact Information: We collect your email address to send you the generated calendar entries.
-Appointment Details: We require details such as the appointment location and times to accurately create your calendar entries.
+- Appointment Details: We require details such as the appointment location and times to accurately create your calendar entries.

 This information is essential for the provision of our Service.